harrylu99/blog/docs/js/VariableObject.md

 ## Foreword

-We have talked about when JavaScript code executes a piece of executable code, a corresponding execution context is created in the previous chapter.
+When JavaScript code executes a piece of executable code, a corresponding execution context is created.
 For each execution context, there are three important attributes:

 - Variable object (VO)
 - Scope chain
 - this

-This chapter will focus on the process of creating variable objects.
+This article will focus on the process of creating variable objects.

 ## Variable Object